mrahmadhassankhan/chegg-bartleby-discord-bot/README.md

 4. Chegg human verification may be challenging to bypass.
 Consider using a paid captcha-solving service and integrate the script accordingly to resolve captcha-related issues.
 Note that this problem is specific to Chegg and not Bartleby.
 5. For any coding assistance, feel free to reach out.

-## Note
-Looking forward to your support!

-Proudly developed by Ahmad Hassan Khan, a student passionate about helping others.